Ozomata-Sunday/Ozomata-Sunday/README.md

 📱 Mobile Developer Extraordinaire 🚀

 Hello there! 👋 I'm ozomata, a passionate mobile developer on a mission to create sleek and robust mobile experiences.
-With a love for turning ideas into reality, I specialize in crafting intuitive and high-performance applications for both iOS and Android platforms.
+With  love for turning ideas into reality, I specialize in crafting intuitive and high-performance applications for both iOS and Android platforms.

 🔧 --Skills:--
 - React Native | Typescript |